-As a budding twelve-year old entrepreneur, I realized some potential in the idea of moving to New Zealand.
+As a budding twelve-year-old entrepreneur, I realized some potential in the idea of moving to New Zealand.
 While my family wasn’t exactly versed in flag theory, they saw the writing on the wall.

 My challenge with the idea was two-fold.
 First of all, how would I ever recover from leaving behind my fledgling sixth-grade romance with this girl named Julie?
-I’d be devastated and like die alone.
+I’d be devastated and like to die alone.

 More importantly, I thought, what the heck would I sell to people in New Zealand.
 The entire country seemed like the county my father grew up in, joking that there were more cows than people there.

-With a population of only four million spread out over two long islands, I asked myself what I could possibly sell to such a small population, and why I would want to considering I have a ready-made market of nearly 300 million in the United States.
+With a population of only four million spread out over two long islands, I asked myself what I could possibly sell to such a small population, and why I would want to consider I have a ready-made market of nearly 300 million in the United States.

 Of course, we all live and learn.
 Now, I commonly speak to the idea of selling in less developed economies with less competition.
 It took me seeing how many opportunities exist overseas to know that.

-The idea of not only selling globally, but selling to people in other markets no matter where you live has become one of the most disruptive and innovative business trends of the 21st century.
+The idea of not only selling globally but selling to people in other markets no matter where you live has become one of the most disruptive and innovative business trends of the 21st century.